Chacma Baboon

 Baboons can be very aggressive.
 It is a known fact that they would viciously counter-attack their predators when threatened.
 Troops are 50 to 100 strong, and have a well-developed and complex social structure.

-Baboons inhabit woodlands, semi-deserts and sub alpine meadows along the Drakensberg.
+Chacma Baboon inhabits woodlands, semi-deserts, and sub-alpine meadows along the Drakensberg.
 The Chacma baboon is replaced in the north by its close relative, the yellow baboon.
-They are Widely distributed throughout Southern Africa and in countries beyond.
+Chacma Baboon are Widely distributed throughout Southern Africa and in countries beyond.